Speech Activity Detection Based on Multilingual Speech Recognition System: Experimental setup and results

 Comparison of SAD results on out-of-domain LiveATC evaluation set is shown in the Table~\ref{tab:SADresultsatc}.
 Here ASR\_SingleBest and ASR\_Mul\_MV models are not using any in-domain data.
 ASR\_Mul\_LR model is trained using the in-domain development set.
 Without considering the ASR\_Mul\_LR model, ASR\_SingleBest and ASR\_Mul\_MV models, significantly outperformed the baseline models based on DetER performance measure.
 Training the multi-lingual AM model is one of the reasons for observing good result in the ASR\_SingleBest model.
 The ASR\_Mul\_LR model outperformed the ASR\_SingleBest model with relative improvement of 4.0\% on DetER performance measure.
 Comparison of SAD results on out-of-domain Ester2 evaluation set is shown in the Table~\ref{tab:SADresultsester}.
-In this out-of-domain set we observed the same pattern and based on DetER performance measure, the proposed models significantly outperformed the baselines.
+In this out-of-domain set we observed the same pattern and based on DetER performance measure, the proposed model significantly outperformed the baselines.
 The ASR\_Mul\_LR model outperformed the ASR\_SingleBest model with relative improvement of 38.4\% on DetER performance measure.
-Based on the observed results, the proposed multi-lingual ASR based SAD, showed magnificent \emph{generalization ability}.
+Based on the observed results, the proposed multi-lingual ASR based SAD, showed strong \emph{generalization ability}.
+We believe that training procedure as a multi-task learning system has the main effect on achieving this \emph{generalization ability}.
 In addition, having small in-domain dataset improves the performance of the proposed method.